KennedyPattersonTAMU/4-Comma-Assignment_01/README.md

 [![4-comma][images-fig3]](https://example.com)

 Figure 3.
-Methodology and Workflow: This figure should provide a comprehensive overview of the process used to create or generate your image.
+A collection of the prompts (black text) and the images they generated in ChatGPT's DALLE-3 Image Generator.
+These images document the process to recreate the animated character Scooby Doo owned by Warner Brothers Entertainment despite OpenAI's copyright protections.

 [![4-comma][images-fig4]](https://example.com)